NashFP/erlang-interop/java/README.md

 The compiled class can be run using the following command
     gradle run -Prnode=remote@host -Plnode=localNodeName -Ptrace=4
-Enter the name of the remote erlang node in -Prnode. -Plnode and -Ptrace are optional are referr to the java node's name and the JInterface logging level respectively.
+Enter the name of the remote erlang node in -Prnode. -Plnode and -Ptrace are optional are refer to the java node's name and the JInterface logging level respectively.

 The script can be executed by launching the grovvy console with the following command
 	gradle console